Set aside one day a week when you don’t switch your computer on.

 I first heard about the idea of a digital sabbath in an online forum – sadly I don’t recall who or where the original idea comes from.

-It is harder to take even one day’s rest from the digital world if you have a smartphone, an ebook reader or if you use the computer as an entertainment hub for music and video.
+It is harder to take even one day’s rest from the digital world if you have a phone, an ebook reader or if you use the computer as an entertainment hub for music and video.
 And you may have a job, or some other responsibilities that make going off-line difficult.

 Nevertheless, I suggest you do what you can to give it a try, reconnect once a week with the analogue world.